 DMD 5720: Digital Media Analytics

-- Course Description: Digital Media Analytics introduces students to the wide array of metrics and analytic tools needed to understand the digital consumer and measure the effectiveness of digital media marketing campaigns.
-Topics will include big data, social media engagement, search analytics, audience and content analysis, data-journalism, mobile metrics, and digital ROI measurement.
-Upon completion of this course students will be able to apply quantitative and qualitative research methods to challenges faced by digital marketing professionals.
-Moreover, students will demonstrate the capacity to integrate business information into marketing performance evaluation and effective decision-making.
+Course Description: In the final course, DMD 5720 - Digital Media Analytics, you'll be introduced to the wide range of metrics and analytic tools needed to understand the digital consumer and measure the effectiveness of DMD campaigns.
+Topics include big data, social media engagement, search analytics, audience and content analysis, data-journalism, mobile metrics, and digital ROI measurement.

-- Instructor: Philip Dwire, Assistant Professor in Residence, Department of Digital Media and Design
+Instructor: Catherine Boyce, Department of Digital Media and Design